lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/01-Cookbook/README.md

 The idea is quite simple: you just got a new oven and want to remember all the recipes you are going to try out with it.
 Here comes your cookbook!
 It'll keep a list of your future culinary successes, allow you to review them, add some recipes and delete others.

-You will build this app using the MVC **pattern**, also use in Rails:
+You will build this app using the MVC **pattern**, also used in Rails:

 - Model: what is the basic object you want to manipulate?
 - View: it is here to display data to the user (`puts`) and ask data to the user (`gets`)